Chapter 1: No jewel of mankind would ever make me

 When she looked at his face, as she'd promised herself she would not, he was staring at her mouth.
 Robin had always teased her for it being so distinctively tiny and bowed.

-The seconds burned away as Guy's hurt, his comprehension of it, flooded his features.
+The seconds burned away as hurt and comprehension flooded Guy's features.
 When the tides pulled back, the rage would come.

 Her dampening fingers curled inward until her nails rented her palm.
 It was over, but his surprise was still her weapon.
 She was still The Lady.